FjellOverflow/fjelloverflow.dev/src/content/blog/deniable-encryption.md

 The notion that the mere existence of encryption could be punishable is deeply concerning.
 Are individuals automatically under suspicion simply because encryption technology exists?
 This raises doubts about the understanding of modern technology and computer security among politicians and lawmakers.
 Alternatively, it suggests a more disturbing trend of invasive practices by certain agencies and authorities.

-In my view, the right to refuse to disclose passwords should be safeguarded in modern democracies.
+In my view, the right to refuse to disclose passwords should be protected in modern democracies.
 Countries like the UK and France appear to be traversing a dangerous path toward digital authoritarianism, where individual freedoms are increasingly compromised.
 It's essential that legislation keeps in touch with technological advancements and ensures that our fundamental rights and liberties remain protected in this digital age.

 ## List of linked references